Ernst von Salomon

 Ernst von Salomon (25 September 1902 – 9 August 1972) was a German novelist and screenwriter.
-He was a Weimar-era national-revolutionary activist and right-wing Freikorps member.
+A Freikorps member after WWI, he later joined the terror group Organisation Consul (1920–1922) and was convicted and imprisoned for taking part in the assassination of foreign minister Walther Rathenau.
+He was also convicted of attempted murder in the Feme murders case but was pardoned by Reich President Paul von Hindenburg.
+He then participated in the Conservative Revolution (1918–1933) and during the Nazi era wrote film scripts for UFA and served in the Volkssturm.
+He was arrested by US authorities after WWII and later wrote The Questionnaire about Allied denazification efforts.

 Family and education

 He was born in Kiel, in the Prussian province of Schleswig-Holstein, the son of a criminal investigation officer.
 Salomon attended the Musterschule gymnasium in Frankfurt.

 Military service

-From 1913 Salomon was raised as a cadet in Karlsruhe and in Lichterfelde near Berlin; during the German Revolution of 1918–19, he joined the paramilitary Freikorps ("Free-Corps") unit under Georg Ludwig Rudolf Maercker suppressing the Spartacist Uprising.
+From 1913 Salomon was raised as a cadet in Karlsruhe and in Lichterfelde near Berlin; during the German revolution of 1918–1919, he joined the paramilitary Freikorps ("Free-Corps") unit under Georg Ludwig Rudolf Maercker suppressing the Spartacist uprising.
 Later in 1919, he fought in the Baltic against the Bolsheviks and the Estonian and Latvian armies.
-With his unit he took part in the Kapp-Putsch in March 1920.
-He also fought against Polish insurgents in what the Poles call the Silesian Uprisings of 1921.
+With his unit he took part in the Kapp Putsch in March 1920.
+He also fought against Polish insurgents in the Silesian Uprisings of 1921.

 Political activity before and during WW2

 After the Freikorps units had been officially dissolved in 1920, Salomon joined the Organisation Consul and received a five-year prison sentence in 1922 for his part in the assassination of Foreign Minister Walther Rathenau – he provided a car for the assassins.
 In 1927, he received another prison sentence for an attempted Feme murder (paramilitary "self-justice"), and was pardoned by Reich President Paul von Hindenburg after a few months – he had not killed the severely wounded victim, Wagner, when he pleaded for his life, which was noted by the court.

 After his release from prison, Salomon committed himself to the support of Feme murder convicts and began to publish feuilleton articles in the national conservative Deutsche Allgemeine Zeitung newspaper, which earned him the attention of Conservative Revolutionary and National Bolshevist circles around Friedrich Hielscher and Arnolt Bronnen.

 In 1929, he backed his elder brother Bruno in his struggle for the Schleswig-Holstein Rural People's Movement by simulating a bomb attack on the Reichstag building in Berlin.
 He had to spend three months in investigative custody, during which time he finished writing his first novel The Outlaws (Die Geächteten), published by Ernst Rowohlt.